 LED grow lights are relatively new for indoor growers, but they are growing (no pun intended) in popularity.
 Why is this?
-LED’s are energy efficient and put out a greater amount of light than the traditional HID or florescent lighting that has been used in the past.
+LED’s are energy efficient and put out a greater amount of light than the traditional HID or fluorescent lighting that has been used in the past.
 They take up much less space and don’t require the ballast supports that HID’s do.
 They run much cooler, so you don’t need to set up the clunky fans that many lighting systems demand.
 They have an average lifespan of anywhere from 50,000 to 100,000 hours.

-In short, LED grow lights are more energy efficient and are much easier to set up and maintain than traditional HID or florescent lighting systems.
+In short, LED grow lights are more energy efficient and are much easier to set up and maintain than traditional HID or fluorescent lighting systems.
 LED lighting can be expensive in the short term, however; although the long term benefits may be worth it.

 T5 Grow Lights

 T5 grow lights are also an energy-efficient choice for your indoor growing needs.
 At 100 lumens per watt, they use way less energy than traditional grow lights.
-Like LED’s, T5 grow lights put off relatively little heat (meaning that they can be placed closer to your plants without damaging them).
+Like LED’s, best T5 grow lights put off relatively little heat (meaning that they can be placed closer to your plants without damaging them).
 They have a high life expectancy of about 20,000 hours.